PaddlePaddle/PaddleVideo/docs/en/config.md

 more and more conditions have to be created though. like widly used in the Java or other platforms, we apply ```inversion of control``` and ```Dependency Inversion``` to decuople.

-Second, to inplenment DI, we build two components:
+Second, to implenment DI, we build two components:

 - Register, to regist a class
 - Builder, to new an instance